jiashenyue/data-viz-non-coders-boot-camp/first-github-repo.md

     - This repository will be the container of the visualization you just created using Excel
     - We are going to add a project description document and project outcome files to this repository

+- Make sure we select add `readme.md` and the right license for distribution

+![img]

 ## &#128640; Uploading documents to your repo

 - You can upload documents directly to your GitHub repository in the web version of GitHub &#128512;